Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Jaguar being a large family car and the Rover representing luxury car vehicle class.
 The first one has a Ford-engineered powertrain under the hood, a 4-cylinder, 16-valves 130hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 131hp engine designed by BMW.

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
+Still, apart from the official crash test results there are other things we need to be aware of.
 The second vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
-On the other hand, taking kerb weight as an important factor into account, X-Type offers a marginal difference of 3% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, X-Type offers a marginal difference of 3% more metal.

 Performance & Fuel economyJaguar is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 198 kilometers per hour, 13km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5.8 liters of fuel per 100 kilometers (49 mpg), in combined cycle.